 These results come even after years of court cases and legislation that was put into effect to stop sexual harassment and make it easier for victims to speak up.

 What constitutes sexual harassment has evolved since the first time laws were put into effect.
-There are different types of sexual harassment that we have since put into name — quid pro quo sexual harassment and hostile work environment sexual harassment.
+There are two different types of sexual harassment that we have since put into name — quid pro quo sexual harassment and hostile work environment sexual harassment.
 And still, the leaps and bounds made over the last century still don’t seem to resonate with the American people today who are affected by this unwelcome conduct.